Xilinx/open-nic/FAQ.md

 ### What servers have been used with OpenNIC?
 OpenNIC has been used with Dell Poweredge R740, Dell Precision 7290 servers, Supermicro AS-2024US-TRT, and with multiple other desktops and towers.
 In addition to this short list, Xilinx provides a list of servers that have been qualified to work with various Alveo cards, at //https://www.xilinx.com/products/boards-and-kits/alveo/qualified-servers.html.

+### Are there recommendations for USB cable for programming the Alveo card?
+Most generic micro-usb cables that support data should be okay.
+As an example, we have had success using heyday micro-usb cables (for Android) found at Target.

 ### How do I use handle the TUSER signals of user logic boxes when using VitisNetP4 (formerly known as SDNet)?
 Use an SDNet Tuple to propagate the TUSER signals across different engines.